rundis/elm-bootstrap/README.md

 ### What's in it for me?
 * A reasonably type safe API for using Bootstrap
 * Some boilerplate is being handled for you
-* Interactive elements like Navbar, Dropdowns, Accordion, Modal and Tabs
+* Interactive elements like Navbar, Dropdowns, Accordion, Modal, Tabs and Carousel
 * Horizontally AND vertically center stuff without tearing your hair out

 ## Documentation
 For user documentation, check out the [Docs Site](http://elm-bootstrap.info/).
 The latest API documentation is up on [Elm Package](http://package.elm-lang.org/packages/rundis/elm-bootstrap/latest).

 It also helps to read through the relevant [Twitter Bootstrap documentation](https://v4-alpha.getbootstrap.com/getting-started/introduction/).